SL-Devs/panaghiusa/README.md

 After cloning the repository, launch Android Studio and navigate to the ```Panaghiusa-app``` folder.
 To run one of the applications, select between these two folders ```Solution_Challenge_App```, the Panaghiusa app, and the ```Panaghiusa_CourierApp```, the courier's app.

+### APK Files are also available

-The APK file of the app can be downloaded [here](https://drive.google.com/file/d/1K1Rr32NnYCVmwMZXGoz4b7iieusuScxX/view?usp=sharing).
+APK file for the Panaghiusa app is available [here](https://drive.google.com/file/d/1K1Rr32NnYCVmwMZXGoz4b7iieusuScxX/view?usp=sharing).

+APK file for the Courier app is available [here](https://drive.google.com/file/d/11GowqiVtVS1I0lf32OFkT5ehMqlR2nDe/view?usp=sharing).

 <br />